GauthierJARY/Caloris/README.md

 ## How implement your model correctly ?
 Only put one connection link, it handles the symmetry correctly, even for radiation.
 Be careful with view factor for radiation.

+## Tutorial
+Fill the excel sheet and respect format.

 ---

 ## Features